-At the closing of the Park Acquisition, the Company paid to the Sellers an aggregate cash purchase price of \$3,000, net of fees and expenses, which is subject to adjustment based on the final calculation of Park's working capital and certain other financial information, and a \$100 payment for cash remaining in a Park bank account, and we issued to the Sellers 63,525 shares of the Company's restricted common stock, valued at \$500 based on the average closing price of the Company's common stock for the 10 trading days preceding the closing.
+At the closing of the Park Acquisition, the Company paid to the Sellers an aggregate cash purchase price of \$3,000, net of fees and expenses, and a \$100 payment for cash remaining in a Park bank account, and we issued to the Sellers 63,525 shares of the Company's restricted common stock, valued at \$500 based on the average closing price of the Company's common stock for the 10 trading days preceding the closing.
 In addition, the Company is obligated to make 12 quarterly cash payments to the Sellers collectively of \$53 each over the three years following the closing of the Park Acquisition, totaling \$638; provided that the Sellers will have the option to receive the last six of such payments, totaling up to an aggregate of \$319, in the form of 6,749 shares of the Company's common stock for each such payment.
 The convertible features of the deferred consideration provide for a rate of conversion that is at market value, and as a result no value was attributed to the conversion feature.

-Management applied a discount rate of 25% to the restricted common stock issued at the closing of the Park Acquisition due to a lack of marketability of such shares as a result of certain restrictions on their transfer.
-The total acquisition date fair value of the consideration transferred and to be transferred is estimated at approximately \$4,066.
+Management applied a discount rate of 15% to the restricted common stock issued at the closing of the Park Acquisition due to a lack of marketability of such shares as a result of certain restrictions on their transfer.
+The total acquisition date fair value of the consideration transferred and to be transferred is estimated at approximately \$4,116.

-A \$591 liability was recognized for the estimated acquisition date fair value of the deferred consideration and is included in the deferred acquisition obligations in the accompanying condensed consolidated balance sheet at March 31, 2015.
+A \$591 liability was recognized for the estimated acquisition date fair value of the deferred consideration and is included in the deferred acquisition obligations in the accompanying condensed consolidated balance sheet at June 30, 2015.